RogerCL24/pgSQL/SALES APP/README.md

 4. `FUNCTIONS` folder -> We use 2 PostgreSQL function types, SRF and UDF <sub>[More info here](FUNCTIONS/SRF_UDF/README.md)</sub>,
 as well as the handling of errors, exceptions, warnings... with `RAISE`

-5. `STORED_PROC` folder -> In order to level up our functions knowledge in postgreSQL we learn the usage of the stored procedures
+5. `STORED_PROCEDURES` folder -> In order to level up our functions knowledge in postgreSQL we learn the usage of the stored procedures

 6. `TRIGGERS` folder -> Alike to stored procedures but triggers are executed automatically and are used to auditory the data base